Files & Databases Tab - Environment Options

 Save profile on quit

-Preserves all optional settings when closing SwissSys, restoring them in the next session.
+Preserves all optional settings when closing SwissSys, maintaining consistent settings across sessions.

-Default: Checked (on)
+Default: Checked (enabled)

 Prompt for batch operations